RichardBock/RichardB/README.md

  >  A creative project of this unit.
 Using the problem-solving process as a model.

 [Interactive Card](https://studio.code.org/projects/gamelab/SEYCe_W5Sz4vmzzjPWfOQEHKqiTSrVTnQcVI22KzfOI)
- >  In this project my partner and I used sprites, conditionals, and user inputs to create an interactive card
+ >  In this project my partner and I used sprites, conditionals, and user inputs to challenge our coding that we learned from other lessons